Ura777/Keras_MangoImageClassification/README.md

 VGG16|65.250%|72.250%

 ## Ensemble learning - Voting
-According to the predict accuracy, we can know VGG16 is better than DenseNet121 and ResNeXt50.
+According to the predict accuracy, VGG16 is better than DenseNet121 and ResNeXt50.
 So, the voting weights are:
 Model name|Voting weights
 ----------|--------